Skip to main content

 Restoring Users

-The Restore Users feature allows Site Administrators to recover users that were deleted accidentally, prematurely, or in error.
-Restoring a user brings the account back with its associated configuration, eliminating the need to recreate the user and manually rebuild access or credentials.
-Restore requests run in the background and do not interrupt other site activity, and you can track the status of a restore request after it is submitted, all through a self service process without needing to reach out to the Files.com support team.
+Site Administrators can recover users that were deleted accidentally, prematurely, or in error.
+Restoring a user brings the account back with its associated configuration, so you don't have to recreate the user and rebuild access or credentials by hand.
+Restore requests run in the background, don't interrupt other site activity, and can be tracked from the Restore interface without contacting Files.com Support.

 When to Restore Users

-Restore users when an account was deleted but is still required for access, ownership, or operational continuity.
-This commonly occurs during early off-boarding, role changes, cleanup actions, or automated processes that remove users sooner than intended.
-Restoring a user is helpful when recreating the account would require reassigning permissions, reconfiguring authentication, or issuing new credentials.
+Restore a user when the account was deleted but is still needed for access, ownership, or operational continuity.
+This commonly happens during early off-boarding, role changes, cleanup actions, or automated processes that remove users sooner than intended.
+Restoration is the right tool when recreating the account would require reassigning permissions, reconfiguring authentication, or issuing new credentials.

 What Is Restored

 API keys and two-factor authentication methods are always restored.
-Other user settings, including protocol access, language, time zone, full name, company name, email address, notes, tags, and avatar, are also restored.
+Other user settings are also restored, including protocol access, language, time zone, full name, company name, email address, notes, tags, and avatar.

-Group memberships are not restored when a user is restored and must be reassigned after the restore is complete.
-SFTP/SSH keys that were deleted as part of the user deletion are restored.
-Keys that were deleted before the user was deleted are not restored.
+Group memberships are not restored and must be reassigned after the restore completes.
+SFTP/SSH keys that were deleted as part of the user deletion are restored; keys deleted before the user was deleted are not.

 Creating a User Restore Request

-A user restore request requires selecting a deletion date to identify which users are eligible for restoration.
-An optional username prefix can be provided to further narrow the request to users whose usernames start with a specific value.
-Selecting Restore User Permissions restores the folder and Child Site permissions that the user had at the time the user was deleted for non–Site Administrator users.
+A user restore request requires a deletion date to identify which users are eligible for restoration.
+An optional username prefix narrows the request to users whose usernames start with a specific value.
+Selecting Restore User Permissions restores the folder and Child Site permissions the user had at the time of deletion, for non–Site Administrator users.

 User restore requests run asynchronously in the background.
-Progress and status can be monitored from the Restore interface, and larger restore requests may take additional time to complete.
+Progress and status are available from the Restore interface.
+Larger restore requests take longer to complete.

 User Activity Logs

-User activity logs are always retained, even if a user is deleted.
+User activity logs are always retained, even after a user is deleted.
 Deleting or restoring a user does not affect log data.
-When a deleted user is restored, existing logs can again be filtered and viewed by username, and new activity continues to be recorded as normal.
+After a deleted user is restored, existing logs can again be filtered and viewed by username, and new activity continues to be recorded.

 Things to Consider

-Restoring users re-enables the access they had before deletion, which can differ from current access and permission requirements.
-Review folder permissions, Child Site access, protocol access, API keys, group assignments, and authentication settings after restoration to confirm they align with current needs.
+Restoring a user re-enables the access they had before deletion, which may not match current access and permission requirements.
+After restoration, review folder permissions, Child Site access, protocol access, API keys, group assignments, and authentication settings against current needs.

 Restore is a recovery step within user lifecycle management, not a replacement for onboarding or off-boarding processes.
-If user restores are required frequently, review deletion workflows, expiration rules, and automation to reduce unintended user removals.
+Frequent restores are a signal to review deletion workflows, expiration rules, and automation that may be removing users sooner than intended.